|

 System

-Now your asking how in the world did I know to
+So how did I know to

-add 9, 18 gram washers?
-I used passive.xls.
-Which is available
+add (9) 18 gram washers?
+I used passive.xls which is available

 here at my site.
 I entered in the parameters of my